akvadrako/nomic/README.md

     - (3a) In case of a second tie in karma points, the youngest player will decide if the rule is approved or rejected.

 **310.** Every player is an eligible voter.
 Every eligible voter must participate in every vote on rule-changes.

+**311.** For every day after the first between a rule proposal and the final vote (resulting in the rule being approved or denied), the amount of points needed to win this game is reduced.
+The amount to subtract from the total points needed to win the game is calculated by summing the number of 24-hour periods between proposal and result, rounded down to a whole number, minus 1.